-There is a lot of important information in this booklet and it is hoped that parents will find time to read it all.
+There is a lot of important information in this booklet and parents are encouraged to find time to read it all.

 In particular, your attention is drawn to the paragraphs in italics which relate specifically to your child's safety and the smooth running of the school.
-We would be especially grateful if you would try to read these before your child starts in the Primary School.
+We would be especially grateful if you would read these before your child starts in the Primary School.